 You don’t have to be an expert to figure it out.
 Many businesses (across the whole sector) will go out of business.
 Those that remain will have to compete for customers, providing that they will still want to come.
 With lost incomes and unclear job security, many will opt to delay travel plans for a while.
 That will impact what businesses will stay in business and which ones will go under.

 Future of travel: price vs value

 I think that we can expect some deals once the lockdowns are lifted.
 However, super cheap, unbelievable deals are not likely to happen.
 There will be a buffer period to bring back customers, but it won’t last for long.

 More likely, businesses will try to offer more value to customers to entice them.
 Hotels might offer breakfast included without a surcharge to all, maybe event partner with local providers to include tours or deals in the price.

 Potentially, we might see airlines doing the same with checked-in luggage.
 Offering more flexible rebooking options and waiving certain fees.
 Cruises might come at very affordable prices for those that still want that option.
 The challenge will be attracting new clients.

 Future of travel: global vs domestic

 It’s a pretty safe bet that the future of travel will focus on domestic rather than international travel.
-Travellers will feel safer sticking closer to home.
-In many cases, this will also be a cheaper option than travelling abroad.
+Travelers will feel safer sticking closer to home.
+In many cases, this will also be a cheaper option than traveling abroad.